Extracting memorized pieces of (copyrighted) books from open-weight language models: Measuring memorization of individual books

-To identify regions of memorization, we take the following ``panning for gold'' approach.
+To identify regions of memorization, we develop the following ``panning for gold'' approach.
 For a given book, we start at the beginning of the text file in \texttt{Books3}.
-We sample a chunk of text that is sufficiently long to contain $100$ tokens of corresponding tokenized text, slide $10$ \emph{characters} forward in the book text and repeat this process.
-We do this for the entire length of the book, which results in approximately one example every $10$ characters, e.g., \emph{The Great Gatsby} has $270,870$ characters and thus roughly $27,000$ examples.
-For most of our experiments, each example is $100$ tokens long, which we divide into a $50$-token prefix prompt and a $50$-token suffix that we attempt to extract.
-As a result, even with our very efficient implementation of probabilistic extraction, these experiments are expensive.
-We intend to investigate more efficient alternatives in future work.
+We take a chunk of text that is sufficiently long to contain $100$ tokens, then slide $10$ \emph{characters} forward in the book and repeat this process.
+We do this for the entire length of the book, which results in approximately $1$ sequence every $10$ characters, e.g., \emph{The Great Gatsby} has $270{,}870$ characters and so roughly $27{,}000$ sequences.
+For most of our experiments, we follow the standard procedure of evaluating $100$-token sequences~\citep{carlini2023quantifying, hayes2025measuringmemorizationlanguagemodels}, which we divide into $50$-token prefix prompts and $50$-token suffixes that we attempt to extract (Equation~\ref{eq:pz}).
+Every character in the book (except for at the beginning and end) is present in multiple prefixes and suffixes.
+This significant degree of overlap is deliberate.
+Since we typically do not know how open-weight models were trained, it is not exactly clear how we should break up books into token sequences when attempting extraction.
+By testing various sequence starts and ends in the same area, we aim to surface as much total memorization as possible---to surface extraction ``hot-spots'' within a book (Appendix~\ref{app:sec:sliding-window:procedure}).\looseness=-1

-These $100$-token examples overlap significantly; \emph{this is deliberate}.
-Since we don't often know how open-weight models were trained, it's not exactly clear how we should break up books text into examples when attempting extraction.
-By testing overlapping examples, we expect to surface high-probability \emph{regions} of memorized content within a book (Figure~\ref{fig:1984:dist:main}, right), which we can then explore more precisely in follow-up experiments, discussed below.
-We \emph{don't} expect this approach to result in high per-book extraction rates, as this strategy should result in many $0$-probability sequences (Appendix~\ref{app:sec:sliding-window}).
-This isn't our goal: we're trying to surface as much total memorization possible.
-We can then use these memorization ``hot-spots`` to identify longer memorized sequences (e.g., Figure~\ref{fig:hp1:extract-ex}).\looseness=-1